Kaarlo Juho Ståhlberg: Architect of the Finnish constitution

 After Finland gained its independence in December 1917, the Constitutional Committee drafted new proposals for a form of government of an independent Republic of Finland.
 As chairman of the council, Ståhlberg was involved in the drafting and re-drafting of constitutional proposals during 1918, when the impact of the Finnish Civil War, and debates between republicans and monarchists on the future constitution, all led to various proposals.
 His proposals would eventually be enacted as the Constitution of Finland in 1919.
 In 1918, Ståhlberg supported the idea of republic instead of a constitutional monarchy which was supported by more conservative victors of the civil war.
 Ståhlberg's appointment as the first President of the Supreme Administrative Court in 1918 meant that he relinquished his role as a member of Parliament, and was therefore not involved in the election by the Parliament of Prince Frederick Charles of Hesse as King of Finland in October of that year.
 As it became clear that Finland would be a republic, Stålberg also championed direct election of the President of Finland, but the Council of State chose the electoral college system, although the first President would be elected by Parliament.

 First President of Finland

 President Ståhlberg in his office in 1919.

 Ståhlberg emerged as a candidate for president, with the support of the newly formed National Progressive Party, of which he was a member, and the Agrarian League.
 In the 1919 Finnish presidential election, he was elected by Parliament as President of the Republic on 25 July 1919, defeating Carl Gustaf Mannerheim (the candidate supported by the National Coalition and Swedish People's parties) by 143 votes to 50.

 Ståhlberg was inaugurated as the first President of the Republic on the following day, and reluctantly moved out of his home in Helsinki to take up residence in the Presidential Palace.

+Ståhlberg had been a widower since 1917, but in 1920, as president, he married his second wife, Ester Hällström (1870–1950).
+He was also very formal and, due to his shyness, wrote everything he had to say in public beforehand.

+My grandfather was shy, just like me.
+He didn’t talk much; he kept his distance.
+When I visited him as a teenager, we would sit there together.
+Neither of us said a word.
+Grandfather didn’t know what to say, and I didn’t dare say anything.
+But it was incredibly nice just sitting there together.
+I liked my grandfather because he was always old, always calm, and always looked the same.
+Always the same dark blue suit.
+He was always the same, unchanging.
+That was something a child appreciated.